 We’re excited to see what the next chapter holds for Partnerships for Children and you!

-Each Wednesday, during the CBS Austin 6:30pm evening news, anchor Lindsay Liepman introduces a new child looking for a forever family.
+Each Wednesday, during the CBS Austin 6:30pm news, anchor Lindsay Liepman introduces a new child looking for a forever family.
 These segments are crucial in raising awareness about the children featured in The Heart Gallery of Central Texas.
-This week, Josh gets to meet former UT football player, Vince Young.
+This week, Zaviar meets country music star, Sam Riggs.

 Board Chair Elect